secret-snail/localization-server/README.md

 ## Experimental Evaluation
 First, download the
 [eth3d dataset](https://www.eth3d.net/datasets#high-res-multi-view) with the
-following commands.
+following commands on the host (outside the container).
 These will specifically download the high-res multi-view undistorted images and ground truth scan evaluation from eth3d.
 ```bash
 sudo apt-get install p7zip-full
 mkdir ./data-eth3d